GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

    ├── constants.py
    └── stencils.gt.py

-`stencils.gt.py` contains the `gtscript` code to be compiled to stencils.
+`stencils.gt.py` contains the GTScript code to be compiled to stencils.
 The contents might look something like the following example.

 .. code-block:: python

-   ## using-dsl: gtscript
+   # [GT] using-dsl: gtscript

    from .constants import PI